Adam Ashley-Cooper

-Adam Ashley-Cooper (born 27 March 1984), nicknamed "Swoop" and "Mr. Versatile", is an Australian former rugby union player who last played for the LA Giltinis of Major League Rugby (MLR).
-He has played in 121 matches for Australia, the third most of any Australia player at the time of his retirement.
-He was the senior assistant coach for backs with the LA Giltinis.
+Adam Phillip Ashley-Cooper (born 27 March 1984), nicknamed "Swoop" and "Mr. Versatile", is an Australian former rugby union player who played as a fullback, winger, or centre between 2002 and 2021.
+Wallaby #800, Ashley-Cooper earned 121 Test caps for Australia, the third most of any player at the time of his retirement, He also crossed for 39 Test tries, ranking third on Australia's all-time try-scoring list when he concluded his international career.
+Ashley-Cooper also holds the distinction of having scored the most individual tries against New Zealand, with nine.

 Early years

 Ashley-Cooper is a descendant of the Earls of Shaftesbury.
 He took up rugby as a 15-year-old while living on the Central Coast in NSW.
 He was educated at the Berkeley Vale Community High School, the same school that produced Scotland and British and Irish Lions rugby union player Nathan Hines, icon of The Entrance Cricket Club Michael Thorpe, and NRL prop and Wests Tigers assistant coach Paul Stringer.
 He played junior rugby for the Ourimbah Razorbacks on the NSW Central Coast, the same club as Hines.
 In his teenage years he played both 10 and 12 (fly-half and inside-centre) and says: "I was pretty much all over the shop [even] in those days."